-Lasionectriopsis verrucospora is characterized by nonstromatic, subglobose, pale yellow to pale orange ascomata not changing colour in 3% KOH or lactic acid, semi-immersed in a white subiculum, ascomatal surface almost completely covered by hyphal elements arising from the subiculum, ascomatal wall of a single region, verruculose ascospores and an acremonium-like asexual morph.
+Lasionectriopsis germanica is characterized by nonstromatic, globose, whitish or pale yellow to pale orange ascomata not changing colour in 3% KOH or lactic acid, semi-immersed in a white subiculum, ascomatal surface almost completely covered by hyphal elements arising from the subiculum, ascomatal wall of a single region, verruculose ascospores and an acremonium-like asexual morph.
 Based on these characters, this fungus belongs to the Bionectriaceae as defined by ROSSMAN et al. (1999) and SCHROERS (2001).
-At first glance, morphological characteristics of this fungus recall some species of Lasionectria (Sacc.)
-Cooke (1884), which likewise have acremonium-like asexual morph, but these species primarily differ from Lasionectriopsis in having ascomatal wall composed of two regions and striate ascospores.
+At first glance, morphological characteristics of this fungus recall some species of Lasionectria, which likewise have acremonium-like asexual morph, but these species primarily differ from Lasionectriopsis in having an ascomatal wall composed of two regions and striate ascospores.

-Members of 14 genera in the Bionectriaceae whose 12 having acremonium-like asexual morph where included in our phylogenetic analysis (Fig. 1), as well as three species of Bionectria Speg. which have clonostachys-like asexual morph as defined by Schroers (2001).
-Stephanonectria Schroers & Samuels whose asexual morph is myrothecium-like (Schroers & Samuels 1999) was included as outgroup.
+Members of 14 genera in the Bionectriaceae of which 12 having acremonium-like asexual morphs were included in our phylogenetic analysis (Fig. 1), as well as three species of Clonostachys Corda (= Bionectria Speg.) which have clonostachys-like asexual morphs as defined by SCHROERS (2001).
+Stephanonectria Schroers & Samuels whose asexual morph is myrothecium-like (SCHROERS & SAMUELS, 1999) was included as outgroup.